astoeckel/ledd/README.md

 	'/sys/class/net/enp1s0/statistics/tx_bytes'
 ```

 You can list up to 16 monitor files per LED and define up to 16 LEDs.
+The `ledd` daemon will write `0\n` to the LED file (the first file after each `--led` argument) whenever the LED should be off and `1\n` whenever it should be active.
+Correspondingly, you can also use this program to toggle GPIO pins exposed via the Linux GPIO subsystem.

 See `ledd.service` for an example `systemd` unit file that starts the daemon whenever the system boots.

+## License

+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.